qmi03/hpc-mpi-rma-report/src/report/c2/mpi.typ

 = Message Passing Interface (MPI) <mpi>
 This section explores Message Passing Interface, its various paradigms for message passing (@mpi-intro).
-It will then shift its focus into MPI's One-Sided Communication mechanics.
+The section will then shift its focus into MPI's One-Sided Communication mechanics.

 == Introduction <mpi-intro>